mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

     sudo scutil --set HostName 'yourHostName'
     sudo scutil --set LocalHostName  'yourHostName'

+### Tell OS X not to write `.DS_Store` files to network shares.

+Check the value of `DSDontWriteNetworkStores` like this:

+    defaults read com.apple.desktopservices DSDontWriteNetworkStores

+Set the value of `DSDontWriteNetworkStores` like this:

+    defaults write com.apple.desktopservices DSDontWriteNetworkStores true

 ***

 *Cheat Sheet - Mac OS X - Miscellaneous Items (c) by Jack Szwergold*